 Just as you factor in your company graphics, also look at what surrounds your building when choosing paint colors.
 Does it sit on a small lot?
 A darker color will keep the building from looking oversized.
 Also ask: Do you have evergreen or seasonal landscaping?
 Are the driveways and walkways neutral or must their color be considered, as well?
 What colors are the surrounding buildings?
 What services does your business offer?
 A law office, for example, would require a more sedate in tone palette than, say, an ice cream shop.

-And just as you must follow guidelines and get approval if your commercial building sits in a historical district, the same applies if you lease within a business or industrial park.
+Just as you must follow guidelines and get approval if your commercial building sits in a historical district, the same applies if you lease within a business or industrial park.
 The owners of the property likely have architectural standards that all occupants must adhere to-check before starting the creative process.

 Ask These Questions of Commercial Painters